JFD3D/stampede/readme.md

-#Stampede - A bitcoin bot written in Node
+#Stampede - Bitcoin trading bot

 ##Configuration:
 The app must be configured by making a copy of the /plugins/config_template.js file to /plugins/config.js using your information and api keys.

 Peter Berezny - [Github](https://github.com/pejrak)
 Matthew Perkins - [Github](https://github.com/mattarse)

 License